jessonfoo/p001/week_2/1_Chrome_Dev_Tools/readme.md

 ## Release 1: Complete the [Dev Tools Quiz](dev_tools_quiz.md)
-Take a screenshot of your code school points (They appear on the right of your Code School profile page), upload it to a public image sharing site (like min.us), and include the image in the [dev_tools_quiz.md](dev_tools_quiz.md) file.
+Take a screenshot of your code school points (They appear on the right of your Code School profile page), add the file to your imgs directory in the `1_Chrome_Dev_Tools` directory, and include the image in the [dev_tools_quiz.md](dev_tools_quiz.md) file.

 ## Release 2: Experiment